sbmlteam/liblx/docs/quickstart/get-started.rst

   cmake -DLIBLX_DEPENDENCY_DIR=C:\Users\mattg\repos\work\CompBioLibs\libSBML-Dependencies-1.0.0-b1-win64 -DCMAKE_BUILD_TYPE=Release -DWITH_STATIC_RUNTIME=ON ..

+NB CMake has a GUI you can fire up and use instead, if you want.

 The LIBLX_DEPENDENCY_DIR is the absolute path to the unzipped (and renamed) folder.

 There are some `detailed instructions <http://sbml.org/Software/libSBML/5.18.0/docs/cpp-api/libsbml-installation.html#detailed-windows>`_ for building libSBML on Windows (which we can adapt for building liblx).

+Once `cmake` has finished, and thus configured the project, it is time to run the C++ build itself.
+The easiest way is to locate the "solution" file, liblx.sln, which should have been generated in the `build` directory;
+navigate to it using Windows Explorer, then double-click on it to open this solution in Visual Studio.
+Then, right-click on the desired target (e.g. `ALL_BUILD`) and select the build option.
+All being well, you should find the library file `liblx.dll` has been generated; in my case, in `build/src/Debug/`.

+$ ls -lh build/src/Debug
+total 32M
+-rwxr-xr-x 1 mattg 197611 2.7M Aug 26 11:24 liblx.dll*
+-rw-r--r-- 1 mattg 197611 168K Aug 26 11:24 liblx.exp
+-rw-r--r-- 1 mattg 197611 274K Aug 26 11:24 liblx.lib
+-rw-r--r-- 1 mattg 197611  13M Aug 26 11:24 liblx.pdb
+-rw-r--r-- 1 mattg 197611  17M Aug 26 11:24 liblx-static.lib

 .. _building_documentation: